Shubham-0-0-7/Shubham-0-0-7/README.md

 👀 I’m interested in AI/ML, cybersecurity, physics, and mathematics.

-🌱 Currently learning networking, Linux and building cool tools with Python & C/C++.
+🌱 Currently learning networking, Linux and exploring Cybersecurity.

 💞️ Open to collaborating on meaningful technical projects and ideas.